fix8mt/fix8pro_example/README.md

 ## To run
 This example has been designed to run as two instances - a client and a server.
 For simplicity we'll run the test from the `./build` directory.
+By default, the application runs in 'order mode'.
 In one terminal we'll run our server:
 ```bash
 ./simpleclisrv -c ../config/simple_server.xml -s
 ```